New advances and procedures concerning Pierre Robin Sequence are constantly being developed. Be an advocate for your child!

 What is Pierre Robin?

-• A tongue which tends to ball up at the back of the mouth and fall back towards the throat (glossoptosis)
+A tongue that tends to fall toward the back of the throat (glossoptosis)

 Why did this happen?